shubham14yadav/Carmax_competition/README.md

 # Carmax_competition
-Carmax Analytics SHowcase challenge: https://analyticsshowcase.carmax.com/
+Carmax Analytics Showcase challenge: https://analyticsshowcase.carmax.com/

 Many customers decide to trade-in their current vehicle when purchasing a vehicle at CarMax.
 What does a customer's appraised vehicle tell us about the vehicle they will end up purchasing?